About Bridging the Gap Interpreting

 Development & Support

-Sarah directs website design/development at BTGI, providing ongoing technical support, updates, and marketing consulting.
+Sarah provides consulting and website support to BTGI.
 As the founder of cyclone press, she helps startups, soloproneurs, and small businesses tell a story about what they do, then turn that story into a well-designed website, optimized for lead generation and process automation.
 BTGI appreciates this support as they continue to grow, and Sarah has enjoyed helping them communicate their passion for bridging barriers through language services and cultural awareness.

 One day while Nabil was in San Francisco, looking at the Golden Gate Bridge, the phrase “nothing better than being understood” came to mind.
 This became the cornerstone of the company’s identity.
 With business cards, a car for an office, cold calls, and hours upon hours of work, Bridging the Gap Interpreting was born.